TraekWells/personal-site/content/blog/practical-advice-for-non-designers-part-one.md

 * Call to action placement
 * General content flow

-<note> 📝 Providing a design solution to a problem is your primary job as a designer.
+<note>Providing a design solution to a problem is your primary job as a designer.
 Really spend the time here and make sure that the problem is well defined.</note>

 ### Who’s the intended audience?